Visualizing the Spiritual Master

 Visualizing the Sangha and Dharma Gems

-Now it’s very important that we visualize or imagine the guru-yidam in front of us as a live figure.
+It’s very important that we visualize or imagine the guru-yidam in front of us as a live figure.
 Alive – not stuffed and not a statue – and three-dimensional, but made of transparent clear light.
 Serkong Rinpoche said if that’s very difficult for us to do – because, I mean, the form is as this Buddha-figure – if that’s a little bit difficult for us to imagine, this Buddha-figure (particularly Kalachakra, with all the arms and so on) being alive, the guru in that form, we could also just picture the guru in his or her actual form, ordinary form.
-But that’s only if we can’t do it as the yidam, if that really becomes too artificial or difficult for us.
+However, that’s only if we can’t do it as the yidam, if that really becomes too artificial or difficult for us.
 The point is it’s alive, in clear light.
-So even with the ordinary form, we imagine clear light.
+Even with the ordinary form, we imagine clear light.

 Taking Refuge

-So, with that, we repeat this first line three times:
+With that, we repeat this first line three times:

 I take safe direction, till my purified state, from the Buddhas, the Dharma, and the Highest Assembly.